 3. Plan your essay

 This is an important step that often goes unnoticed.
 Planning your essay saves you time and lets you organize your thoughts.
-An essay outline generally includes the introduction, body and conclusion.
-The structure of the essay should be such that the points flow in logically.
+An essay outline generally includes the introduction, body, and conclusion.
+The structure of the essay should be such that the points flow logically.

-Introductory paragraph is where you provide background information and present your thesis statement.
-The body paragraphs introduce the main ideas or arguments along with supporting evidence.
-The essay ends with a conclusion paragraph which reinstates the thesis.
+The introductory paragraph is where you provide background information and present your thesis statement.
+The body paragraphs introduce the central ideas or arguments along with supporting evidence.
+The essay ends with a conclusion paragraph that reinstates the thesis.